-On October 20, 2021, we announced a \$250 million increase in the amount of common stock that may be repurchased under our 2021 Share Repurchase Program, which expires on January 26, 2023.
-This is in addition to the original \$1.25 billion of authorization announced on January 27, 2021, for a total 2021 Share Repurchase Program authorization of \$1.5 billion.
+On October 20, 2021, we announced a \$250 million increase in the amount of common stock that may be repurchased under our 2021 Share Repurchase Program, which expired on January 26, 2023.
+This was in addition to the original \$1.25 billion of authorization announced on January 27, 2021, for a total 2021 Share Repurchase Program authorization of \$1.5 billion.
 Of the total \$1.5 billion 2021 Share Repurchase Program authorization, we repurchased 81.1 million shares of common stock at an average price per share of \$18.07, for \$1.46 billion in the year ended December 31, 2021.
 (Those amounts include the shares repurchased under the Tender Offer described above.)
-There was \$38 million of capacity remaining under the 2021 Share Repurchase Program at December 31, 2021.
+We also repurchased 2.0 million shares of common stock under the 2021 Share Repurchase Program for \$38 million in the three months ended March 31, 2022.
+We have utilized all capacity under the 2021 Share Repurchase Program.

 On January 26, 2022, we announced a new share repurchase program (the "2022 Share Repurchase Program"), which was effective upon announcement and expires on January 25, 2024, and permits us to repurchase shares of our common stock from time to time up to an aggregate repurchase price not to exceed \$1.25 billion.
+Under the 2022 Share Repurchase Program, we repurchased 38.2 million shares of common stock at an average price per share of \$17.52, for \$669 million in the year ended December 31, 2022.
+There was \$581 million of capacity remaining under the 2022 Share Repurchase Program at December 31, 2022.

-So long as there is unexpired capacity under a given repurchase program, repurchases under the programs may occur from time to time and through a variety of methods, including tender offers, open market repurchases, repurchases effected through Rule 1005-1 trading plans, negotiated block purchases, accelerated share repurchase programs, or other similar transactions.
-The timing and volume of any repurchases under the 2021 Share Repurchase Program and the 2022 Share Repurchase Program will be subject to market conditions, and there can be no guarantee that the Company will repurchase up to the limit of the programs or at all.
+So long as there is unexpired capacity under a given repurchase program, repurchases under the programs may occur from time to time and through a variety of methods, including tender offers, open market repurchases, repurchases effected through Rule 10b5-1 trading plans, negotiated block purchases, accelerated share repurchase programs, or other similar transactions.
+The timing and volume of any repurchases under the 2022 Share Repurchase Program will be subject to market conditions, and there can be no guarantee that the Company will repurchase up to the limit of the program or at all.

 We expect that the Bank will pay dividends to the Company as may be necessary to enable the Company to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under the share repurchase programs.
-The Bank declared \$1.4 billion, \$579 million, and \$254 million in dividends for the years ended December 31, 2021, 2020, and 2019, respectively, with the proceeds primarily used to fund the 2021, 2020, and 2019 Share Repurchase Programs and stock dividends.
+The Bank declared \$700 million, \$1.4 billion, and \$579 million in dividends for the years ended December 31, 2022, 2021, and 2020, respectively, with the proceeds primarily used to fund the 2022, 2021, and 2020 Share Repurchase Programs and stock dividends.